Platform Assembly

 Step 8: Mount the Controller to the Plate

 Tap the four outermost holes on the motor controller case for M5 screws.
-Secure the motor controller to the wooden mounting plate using M5 × 12 mm flat head socket cap screws.
+Countersink the wooden plate for an M5 flat head on the other side of the wooden plate, where it will be screwed, as shown in the picture.
+Secure the motor controller to the wooden mounting plate using M5 x 0.8mm × 12 mm flat head screws.

 Your bottom plate assembly should now look like this: